autonomys/subspace-docs/docs/community/contribute.md

 We are a fully open source project, meaning we are open to all kinds of contributions from our community.
 Here are a few examples of contributions that we are open to:

 - **Added Content:** Writing a nice guide?
-Submit it on [Github](https://github.com/subspace/subspace-docs) so we can add it to our Docs.
+Submit it on the [forums](https://forum.subspace.network/c/guides-and-faqs/13).
 - **Translation:** Adding translations of our prior content?
 See the [translate](TRANSLATE) page for help.
 - **Bug Reports & Fixes:** Find a bug or error?
 Let us know where it's hiding.
-Report it at the [Github] (https://github.com/subspace/subspace-docs)
+Report it at the [GitHub](https://github.com/subspace/subspace-docs).
 - **Feature Requests & Implementations:** Looking for a new feature?
 Share your ideas so we can improve.

-*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the Pull Request on [Github](https://github.com/subspace/subspace-docs).*
+*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the Pull Request on [GitHub](https://github.com/subspace/subspace-docs).*

 # Ground Rules

-Please refer to our [Code of Conduct](CODE_OF_CONDUCT)
+Please refer to our [Code of Conduct](CODE_OF_CONDUCT).

 # Your First Contribution

 ## Simple Fix

 Please follow this pathway for *minor* contributions such as spelling errors, typos, rewording, etc.
-> If you are adding entirely new pages, features, etc, then please refer to the `Advanced` portion of this section
+> If you are adding entirely new pages, features, etc, then please refer to the `Advanced` portion of this section.

 1. Go to [Subspace Documentation](https://docs.subspace.network), and find the page that you would like to change.
 2. Scroll to the bottom and click `Edit this page`.